Your product page is the revenue driver on your online store.

 3. Product details conform to the shape of the image

-CalPak used accordions to tuck the text away so that it doesn't overflow and go beyond the height of the image.
+CalPak strategically used accordions as part of their product page design to tuck the text away so that it doesn't overflow and go beyond the height of the image.

 This keeps the page tidy and establishes clear separate between sections.